collective/collective.blog.view/README.txt

 folders or have a dedicated blog type, both which will defeat the main goal of this product: simplicity and flexibility.

+This product will never use doctests to test anything besides documentation.